 Accessing Your GP

-From January 2019 we will be closing on the last Wednesday afternoon of every month from 1pm for staff training (apart from August & December).
+We are closed on the last Wednesday of every month from 1pm onward for staff training (apart from August & December).
 If you have a medical emergency on one of these afternoons you can still phone the practice and you will be automatically transferred to Urgent Care 24 and they will respond to your call.

 We are now able to offer an online service to enable you to book appointments, order repeat medication and view your medical records.
 You will need to call into the practice to complete a registration form to the online service once this has been agreed by the GP, you will be given a sheet with your unique registration details.

-One you have registered with the service you can go online to order your repeat medication and if you are signed up for Electronic Prescribing with a chemist, once issued the prescription will go straight to the chemist so there would be no need to call into the practice to order or collect your prescriptions.
+One you have registered with the service you can go online to order your repeat medication and if you are signed up for Electronic Prescribing with a Pharmacy, once issued the prescription will go straight to the Pharmacy so there would be no need to call into the practice to order or collect your prescriptions.

 Online appointments can also be booked, at the moment we are only doing this for afternoon appointments which can be booked one week in advance, we will review this as the system is used more.

 You can also view your medical records to see your current medication, immunisations and allergies.